yash1015/AI-powered-recovery-log-tracking/README.md

 2. Application logs are written to `logs/app.log`.
 3. Logs are uploaded to an S3 bucket.
 4. The analyzer service reads the logs from S3.
-5. If a critical error is detected, the service automatically restarts the application using PM2.
+5. If a critical error is detected, the system automatically restarts the application using PM2.

 ---

 ## Running the Application

-Start the Node.js application:
+Start the application using PM2:

 ```
 pm2 start server.js --name quiz-app
 ```

-Generate a test error:
+Trigger a test error:

 ```
 http://EC2_PUBLIC_IP:3000/simulate-error